We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Thai Dragon Fruit

-Fragrances aren’t Tide’s main focus, however, millions of customers across the world love the smell of Tide Original.
-If you’re not a fan of the Tide Original, they offer a handful of other scents to choose from.
+Fragrances aren’t Tide’s primary focus; however, millions of customers across the world love the smell of Tide Original.
+If you’re not a fan of the Tide Original, they offer a handful of other scents.

 Here are the different options you get with Tide:

 - Tide Plus Febreze Botanical Rain

 In this article, I’ve talked mainly about liquid laundry detergent, but both Tide and Gain offer several other types of detergent plus a few other products.

 Tide is focused on laundry detergents, but they also make laundry boosters, machine cleaner, fabric spray, and their famous Tide to Go Instant Stain Remover Pen.

 When it comes to detergent products, Tide has you completely covered.
 They offer detergent in the form of a liquid, powder, and single-dose pods and have a completely separate product line specially formulated for standard and high-efficiency washers.

 Tide detergents are designed for specific cleaning needs.
 To give you a few examples: